 We are all trained in a variety of approaches and this may feel confusing.
-My particular training is called ‘Integrative’, it means that I have studied the theories of:-
+I integrate a variety of training modalities into a Psychotherapeutic model .
+These are :

 • Freud – psychodynamic